webdriverio/webdriverio/docs/guide/testrunner/debugging.md

 ```
 You'll want to open that url, which will attach the debugger.

 Tests will pause at `debugger` statements, but ONLY once dev-tools has been opened and the debugger attached.
-That can be a little awkward if you're trying to debug something close to the start of a test.
-You can get around that by adding a `browser.debug()` to pause long enough.
+If you prefer to break on the first line, you can use `'--inspect-brk'` instead.

 Once execution has finished, the test doesn't actually finish until the devtools is closed.
 You'll need to do that yourself.